Spacer

 Apply for Funding

-Special funding is available for Interdisciplinary Research Grant (IDRG) projects in the areas of children’s learning and development, child welfare, and maternal education through the Laura Spelman-Rockefeller Grant.
+Special funding is available for Obermann Interdisciplinary Research Grant (IDRG) projects in the areas of children’s learning and development, child welfare, and maternal education through the Laura Spelman-Rockefeller Grant.
 To apply for these funds, please use our Interdisciplinary Research Grant application.

-Obermann scholars supported by Spelman Rockefeller funding (2024–25):
+Obermann scholars supported by Spelman Rockefeller funding (2025–26):

 Unbound: Learning without Limits

-Co-directors: Kathy Schuh and Kay Ramey
+Co-directors: Kathy Schuh (College of Education) and Kay Ramey (College of Education)